Philmasteryeah/joinfaces-boot-jetty-cdi/README.md

 # Tasks TODO
 - more Primefaces Examples working with CDI -> send me a pull request
 - model a simple account rights roles db sheme
-- get the menu working with the menu.yml file for crating and easy manipulating the menu structure
 - add a english german translation
-- add a Class for easy reading properties from the property file

 # Tasks completed
 - login and redirect with pure spring security without beans